brateboi/ese2021-team4/ese2021-project-scaffolding/scaffolding/frontend/README.md

 ## About
 The frontend of the project scaffolding shows you a simple Angular application with some basic features.

-We have included a simple **todo checklist** to demonstrate how you can implement CRUD-operations (Create, Read, Update, Delete).
-The todo example allows you to create todo-lists whereas each list can have multiple todo-items assigned to it.
-Each list and item has a name and each item has a checkbox to keep track whether that task has been completed or not.

 The second main feature is a small **user authentication** component where you can try to access secured endpoints.
 We implemented a very simple user registration and login.
 The secured endpoint can be accessed by logged-in users (either normal user or admin) while the admin endpoint can only be accessed by an admin.